 Press cream blush onto the cheeks with your fingers, then follow with a rich and luscious highlight to pack a glow.
 Avoid glitter and large shimmer chunks like the plague as they can shine a light on dryness and texture.
 My top recommendation for blush is the Nudestix Nudies Bloom All Over Dewy Color ($38).
 These are insanely dewy and come in the prettiest shades.
 I use mine daily (the shade Cherry Blossom Babe).
 For highlight, I adore MAC Cream Color Base in Hush ($25), or RMS Living Luminizer ($38).

 To keep your makeup fresh and your skin hydrated all day, keep a facial spray on hand.
 This will relieve that tight feeling that can occur during ultra dry phases, and give your makeup a new life.
-I like the Biossance Squalane and Hyaluronic Toning Mist ($32) as it plumps, soothes, and revives tired skin.
+I like LiveGlam’s very own Mist Independent for a lightweight and soothing skin pick-me-up.